VegetableDaun/DIP/README.md

 # DIP
-DIP is test some GANS models.
+DIP is test of some GANS models.